Seteco/Somorrostro/Linux-console-tools-lie-to-you.md

 This happens because all the console tools report usage based on the processes found running *at the moment they examine the process tree*.
 So, they see just one `ls` which is actually very quick with minor CPU utilization.
 But the shell, is spawning hundreds of them, one after another (much like shell scripts do).

 When I realized this fact, I got surprised.
 The Linux kernel accounts at the parent process, the CPU time of processes that exit.
-However, the calculation to properly report the CPU time on each process, including its children that have exited, is quite tricky, so all console tools preferred to just ignore it! **YES, THE LINUX KERNEL REPORTS THIS**, so these tools could have used it.
+However, the calculation to properly report the CPU time on each process, including its children that have exited, is quite tricky, so all console tools preferred to just ignore it!

-In netdata, `apps.plugin` does this properly.
+What is even more interesting, is that I posted this article on [reddit r/sysadmin](https://www.reddit.com/r/sysadmin/comments/5ht4g6/linux_console_tools_like_top_atop_htop_glances/) and [reddit r/linuxadmin](https://www.reddit.com/r/linuxadmin/comments/5ht2fw/linux_console_tools_like_top_atop_htop_glances/).
+Guess what... there are sysadmins that do not believe this true!
+They believed I spammed reddit with ads about netdata!

+Well, guys here is the proof: netdata reads `/proc/<pid>/stat` for all processes, once per second, much like all the console tools.
+From these files it extracts `utime` and `stime` much like the console tools do.
+But it [also extracts `cutime` and `cstime`](https://github.com/firehol/netdata/blob/62596cc6b906b1564657510ca9135c08f6d4cdda/src/apps_plugin.c#L636-L642) that account the user and system time of the exited children of each process.
+By keeping a map in memory of the whole process tree, it is capable of assigning the right time to every process, taking into account all its exited children.
+It is tricky, since a process may be running for 1 hour and once it exits, its parent cannot receive the whole 1 hour in 1 second.
+But netdata does it properly.

 So, let's see what netdata reports.

 First, let's check the total CPU utilization of the system: